Multiway switching: Alternative system

+Neutral required

+Since the 2020 edition of the United States National Electrical Code, in Article 404, the circuit neutral conductor is required to be present in every box containing a switch that controls the light circuit.
+A circuit neutral is necessary for timer or remote control switching devices that require a neutral connection.
+Alternatives to the standard wiring system may not provide a circuit neutral and so would not be acceptable in installations covered by recent editions of the NEC.

+An exception is made in Article 404(A)(1.2.3) stating:

+"Where multiple switch locations control the same lighting load such that the entire floor area of the room or space is visible from the single or combined switch locations, the grounded circuit conductor shall only be required at one location."

+Installations of California 3-way wiring providing a neutral wire in one of the two switch locations would still be code compliant in this situation.
+The idea is that the smart switch can be installed in the location with the neutral, while the add-on (passive) switch in the pair does not require a neutral to function.

 Carter system

-The Carter system was a method of wiring three-way switches in the era of early knob-and-tube wiring.
-This now-obsolete wiring method has been prohibited by the USA National Electrical Code since 1923, even in new knob-and-tube installations which are still permitted under certain circumstances.
+The Carter system, also known as the Chicago system, was a method of wiring three-way switches in the era of early knob-and-tube wiring.
+This now-obsolete wiring method has been prohibited by the United States National Electrical Code since 1923, even in new knob-and-tube installations which are still permitted under certain circumstances.
 This wiring system may still be encountered in old "grandfathered" electrical installations.

 In the Carter system, the incoming live (energized) and neutral wires were connected to the traveler screws of both three-way switches, and the lamp was connected between the common screws of the two switches.
 If both switches were flipped to hot or both were flipped to neutral, the light would remain off; but if they were switched to opposite positions, the light would illuminate.
 The advantage of this method was that it used just one wire to the light from each switch, having a hot and neutral in both switches.

-The major problem with this method is that in one of the four switch combinations the socket around the bulb is electrified at both of its terminals even though the bulb is not lit.
-As the shell may be energized, even with the light switched off, this poses a risk of electrical shock when changing the bulb.
-This method is therefore prohibited in modern building wiring.
+The major problem with this method is that in two of the four switch combinations, the shell of the socket is energized, creating a risk of electrical shock hazard for anyone replacing the bulb.
+In one of the combinations with the lamp off, the socket is electrified at both of its terminals.
+In one of the combinations with the bulb on, the bulb is powered "backwards", with a grounded center connector and an energized shell, meaning that a burnt-out bulb similarly has an electrified shell.
+This method is therefore prohibited in modern building wiring where Edison screw-based lamps are used.